 What are the four properties of matter?

-Mass, weight, and volume are examples of extensive properties that differ with the sum of the material.
-Color, melting point, boiling point, electrical conductivity, and physical condition at a given temperature are examples of intensive properties that are independent of the volume of the material.
+Mass, weight, and volume are examples of extensive properties that differ from the sum of the material.
+Colour, melting point, boiling point, electrical conductivity, and physical condition at a given temperature are examples of intensive properties that are independent of the volume of the material.

 Volume is a physical property of matter that can be measured quantitatively.
 Texture refers to how something feels to you when you touch it.
 Soft, smooth, rough, bumpy, silky, sticky, and chalky are some of the textures that objects can have.
 The texture of an object is determined by our sense of touch.

 Density is a physical property of matter that reflects the mass-to-volume relationship.
 The more mass an object has in a given amount of space, the denser it is.
 Density measurements are useful for distinguishing substances since different substances have different densities.

 Observable properties are features or aspects of materials or artifacts that we can describe using our five senses.
 We can use our senses to assess colour, texture, hardness, and flexibility.